Live at the Palladium (The Carpenters album)

-Live at the Palladium is the second live album by the American popular music duo The Carpenters.
+Live at the Palladium is the second live album by the American music duo the Carpenters.
 It was recorded during a week of live concerts at the London Palladium in November 1976.
 No singles were released from the album, although it reached number 28 on the UK Albums Chart.
-On the cover of the record, Karen is wearing the same dress as in The Carpenters' Very First Television Special.
+On the cover of the record, Karen is wearing the same dress as in The Carpenters' First Television Special.
 The album was remastered and reissued in the 1980s on the budget Pickwick music label and went Gold in the UK.
 This album was not released in the U.S. but was widely available as an import.